Mimoosa/next_js_devops_library_hub_project/SONARQUBE.md

 ## Viewing Results

-After the analysis is complete, you can view the results in your SonarQube server or SonarCloud dashboard.
+After the analysis is complete, you can view the results in your SonarQube server http://localhost:9000 or SonarCloud dashboard https://sonarcloud.io/summary/overall?id=vickneee_SEP-R1&branch=main.
 The dashboard provides insights into code quality, including bugs, vulnerabilities, code smells, and test coverage.

 ## Conclusion